Community and Culture at Roxbury Latin

 Iqbal Dhaliwal, Executive Director of the Jameel Poverty Action Lab

-This year we will continue to host speakers who represent a diverse range of backgrounds, perspectives, and professions, but also some who will speak directly to issues of race and social justice, from a variety of angles, including Mansoor Shams and Ambassador Harriet Elam-Thomas.
+We aim each year to host speakers who represent a diverse range of backgrounds, perspectives, and professions, but also some who will speak directly to issues of race and social justice, from a variety of angles.

 Each year, we hope boys and adults will share elements of their identities, cultures, and traditions of which they are proud with their schoolmates and the faculty, during Hall or in other ways throughout the year.
 Among these traditions are annual presentations on the world’s great faith traditions.
 The school also regularly hosts forums on various topics—current events, historical anniversaries, topics related to social responsibility or social justice—during which boys and adults come together to share their perspectives and respectfully debate differing points of view.
 We will continue to build on these offerings and opportunities.